jwzhou1/Analyzing-the-Red-black-tree/README.md

 1. If the tree is empty, a new node is created as the root node with a black color.
 2. If the tree is not empty, a new node is added as a leaf node with a red color.
 3. If the parent of a new node is black, no further adjustments are needed, and the insertion process exits.
 4. If the parent of a new node is red, the color of the parent's sibling is checked:
-   - If the sibling's color is black, rotations and recoloring are performed to maintain the Red-Black tree properties.
+   a.
+If the sibling's color is black, rotations and recoloring are performed to maintain the Red-Black tree properties.
-   - If the sibling's color is red, the node is recolored.
+   b.
+If the sibling's color is red, the node is recolored.
 Additionally, if the parent's parent of the new node is not the root node, the process is repeated by recoloring and rechecking the node until the Red-Black tree properties are satisfied.

 Let's explore the insertion process in the Red-Black tree using the following elements from javatpoint.com [3]:

 **10, 18, 7, 15, 16, 30, 25, 40, 60**

-Step 1: At the beginning, the tree is empty, and we introduce a new node with a value of 10.
+**Step 1:** At the beginning, the tree is empty, and we introduce a new node with a value of 10.
 Since this is the first node in the tree, it becomes the root node.
 As mentioned earlier, the root node must always be colored black, as illustrated below:

 <img src="images/insert1.png" alt="insert1" width="100"/>

-Step 2: The subsequent node is 18.
+**Step 2:** The subsequent node is 18.
 Since 18 is greater than 10, it will be placed to the right of 10, as demonstrated below:

 <img src="images/insert2.png" alt="insert2" width="120"/>